Foamed Concrete Documentation & Technical Specifications

 - Coarse Pulverised Fuel Ash (PFA)

 Propump foaming agents are used to create a pre-formed foam similar in appearance to a shaving foam.
-The foam is produced through a specially designed generator using chemicals which have been designed to provide excellent wet concrete stability and outstanding cured properties.
+Due to the high expansion required, foam is produced through a specially designed generator by combining hardware, air and chemicals.
+To that end, the result is a foam designed to provide excellent wet concrete stability and outstanding cured properties.

-Protein foaming agent designed by Propump for our main contracting arm.
-Used to provide highly versatile foam for inclusion in mix designs from 200kg/m3 to 1700kg/m3.
-We are very proud of its performance levels having been used directly by Propump over many years to service its extensive UK and Overseas client base.
-Suitable for dry foam systems only.
+Protein based foaming agent designed by Propump.
+It is used to provide a highly versatile foam and is suitable for use in materials from 200kg/m3 to 1700kg/m3.
+We are very proud of its performance levels.
+For this reason, it’s used directly by Propump to service its extensive UK and Overseas client base.

-A concentrated version of Propump26, it is used where greater viscosity is required.
-Propump40 has been used to minimize material loss on voided infill such as mines.
-Suitable for dry foam system only.
+A concentrated version of Propump26.
+Therefore it is used where greater viscosity is required.
+As a result, Propump40 has been used to produce significantly lighter foamed concretes.
+Whilst also achieving a lower water content.
+Additionally used to minimize material loss on voided infill such as mines.

 Manufactured to closely duplicate the protein foams.
-It is extremely active requiring much less energy to create the foam.
-Used by Propump for heavier density mixes (1200-1700kg/m3).
-This product can be used for both the dry foam system and the wet foam system.
+Synthetic foaming agents are extremely active.
+Therefore requiring much less energy to create foam.
+Consequently, synthetic foams are normally used through a wet foam system to produce heavier mixes (1200-1700kg/m3).
+However, it can still be used for both the dry foam system and the wet foam system.

 Foamed concrete characteristics

-Foamed concrete is usually a pumpable, free flowing material, it requires no compacting and can be poured in layers of up to 1 metre in depth.
+Foamed concrete is usually a pumpable, free flowing material.
+Therefore, it requires no compacting and can be poured in consecutive layers up to 1 metre in depth.
 Propump place foamed concretes that will search and encapsulate with ease.
-Foamed Concretes are, to an extent, self-levelling and will freely flow upwards of 30 metres.
-The characteristics of each different mix design can be modified to suit the application
+In addition, foamed concretes are, to an extent, self-levelling.
+They will freely flow upwards of 30 metres.

 - Reduced labour / manpower to place